White-bellied green pigeon

 The white-bellied green pigeon (Treron sieboldii) is a species of bird in the family Columbidae.
-It is found in China, Japan, South Korea, Laos, Russia, Taiwan, Thailand, India and Vietnam.
+It is found in East Asia, Russian Far East and Southeast Asia.
 Its natural habitat is temperate forests.
+Its population has increased significantly since 2000.

 The pigeon is known for its unusual habit of drinking saltwater.
+Some scientists believe that this help somehow with the Pigeon's digestion of certain acidic Berries.
 A well-known location where the pigeons do this in Japan is Terugasaki in Ōiso in Kanagawa Prefecture.